-Business process simulation can be described is as a tool for analyzing business processes even before they are put to action.
+Business process analysis through process simulation can be described is as a tool for analyzing business processes even before they are put to action.
 One can use it to assess the performance and dynamic behavior of processes over time, in reaction to changes occurring in certain environment or system parameters.
 It empowers stakeholders and business analysts to evaluate and refine prospective processes along with an option to choose among alternatives.

 Benefits of simulation